Graphing the Mandelbrot Set

 Symmetry

 The Mandelbrot set is symmetric aross the x axis / real number line.
-We can take this to our advantage to only render the top half of the image then flip it.
+We can use this to our advantage to only render the top half of the image then flip it.

 const HALF_HEIGHT: usize = HEIGHT / 2;